pericles-tpt/free-game-notifier/README.md

 ## Future Improvements
 1. Streamline the setup process
-2. Store previously found games to a file to avoid duplicate alerts when running the program multiple times
+2. <s>Store previously found games to a file to avoid duplicate alerts when running the program multiple times</s>
-3. Find a better data source than gg.deals?
+3. <s>Find a better data source than gg.deals?</s> (I think gg.deals is ok)

 ## Donations
 If you've benefitted from this code, feel free to donate to one of the following cryptocurrency addresses